gavinito/serum-academy/content/dex-list/_index.en.md

 ## DEX List

-Below is a list of Serum DEXes:
+There are many teams who are hosting GUIs on Serum DEX markets; some have significantly customized the experience.
+Below is a list of options!

 ### Web